rafalp/Misago/dev-docs/plugins/hooks/get-tokens-metadata-hook.md

 #### `action: GetTokensMetadataHookAction`

-A standard Misago function used to extract metadata from a token stream.
+Misago function used to extract metadata from a token stream.

 See the [action](#action) section for details.